AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/pages/about.md

 Currently working as `AWS Infrastructure Architect` and `Cyber Security Architect` at [Genomics England](https://www.genomicsengland.co.uk/).

-My role is focused on enabling other squads creating applications in the genomic healthcare space to accelerate genomic research.
+My role is focused on enabling other squads to create applications in the genomic healthcare space to accelerate genomic research.

-My role is also focused on enabling other squads creating applications in a security infrastructure.
+My role is also focused on enabling other squads to create applications in a security infrastructure.

 ---